SGM Herbert A. Friedman (Ret.)

 Leaflet 2939 (back)

 This leaflet depicts Phan Van Xuong, Deputy Commander of the Quyet Thang Regiment.
-Some of the text is:
+The text is:

 This leaflet was prepared by the 10th PSYOP Battalion on 1 February 1969 and targets the population of Long Toan District.
 5000 copies of the District Chiefs letter were prepared in both Cambodian and Vietnamese.
 Some of the text is: